ggreer/geoff.greer.fm/_posts/2015-02-20-visualizing-interstellar-distances.md

 categories:
 ---

 Few people truly appreciate the scale of interstellar space.
 Space is so big that astronomers had to invent new units of measure: the [astronomical unit](https://en.wikipedia.org/wiki/Astronomical_unit), the [light-year](https://en.wikipedia.org/wiki/Light-year), the [parsec](https://en.wikipedia.org/wiki/Parsec).
 People hear these words, they can do calculations with them, but rarely do these terms evoke a feeling as concrete "mile" or "kilometer."
-I discovered a way to correct this.
+I stumbled on a way to correct this.

 There are ≈63,240 AU in a light-year.
 In a fortunate coincidence, there are 63,360 inches in a mile.
 So if Sol was an inch from Terra, [Alpha Centauri](https://en.wikipedia.org/wiki/Alpha_Centauri) would be four **miles** away.
 Our farthest probes would be 100 inches away, traveling three inches per year.
 In this miniature model, light takes 8 minutes to move an inch.
 Space is vast, but it's not beyond our comprehension.